Saving Your Home Deposit

 How much deposit do I really need?

-A smaller deposit can be a great way to get on The Property Ladder (a beautiful place where no one can tell you not to put a galaxy of glow-in-the-dark stars on every ceiling) but it does come with greater risk.
-Interest rates can change, for example, and impact how much you’ll need to repay.
+A smaller deposit can be a great way to get started but it does come with greater risk.
+As an example, interest rates can change and impact how much you'll need to repay.
 Plus, as property prices fluctuate, your loan to value ratio could change too, and you could even end up owing more than your place is worth.
-Ouch.

-The higher the ration (the closer to 1:1), the greater the risk is to the lender.
-To offset this risk, if you start out owing more than 80% you’ll almost certainly have to pay for a thing called "Lender’s Mortgage Insurance" (LMI).
-It’s a once off premium that gets added to your loan at the beginning.
+The higher the ratio (the closer to 1:1), the greater the risk to the lender.
+To offset this risk, if you start out owing more than 80% you'll almost certainly have to pay for a thing called 'lender's mortgage insurance' (LMI).
+It's a once-off premium that gets added to your loan at the beginning.

 A larger deposit will help you avoid this extra cost.
-If you can manage to save a 20% deposit (and only borrow 80% of the purchase price), you won’t have to take out LMI and you can instead spend that money on the important things, like tiny dog couches and a leopard print ottoman.
+If you can manage to save a 20% deposit (and only borrow 80% of the purchase price), you won't have to take out LMI and you can instead spend that money on the important things.

 Can I get a First Home Owner grant?

 Australia has a national first home owner grant scheme, which was introduced to offset the GST in 2000.
-Each state and territory has its own rules, so the best way to start is the First Home Owner Grant website, which can direct you.
-If you’re buying for the first time - and anyone you’re buying with has also never owned or part-owned a property in Australia - there’s a chance you’re eligible for some sweet government funds.
+Each state and territory has its own rules, so the best place to start is the First Home Owner Grant website, which can direct you.
+If you're buying for the first time, there's a chance you're eligible for some help.

 Where do I start?